Hungarian Revolution of 1848: Military organization

 The War Ministry assumed control, reorganizing into specialized departments and forming eight military districts.
 Recruitment accelerated; by December, 62 infantry battalions existed, some converted from earlier volunteer units.
 Foreign legions, notably the Polish, Viennese, German, and Italian, joined the Honvéd Army.

 While infantry and cavalry units grew quickly, artillery development lagged due to a lack of tradition.
 The 5th Artillery Regiment helped initiate it, and by December, over 30 batteries existed, aided by intellectual recruits.
 Pest began gun production.

 Military engineering units also formed, starting with the 1st Honvéd Sapper Battalion in November.

 Due to officer shortages, the OHB promoted former K.u.K. officers and trained civilians.
 Armament supply was difficult, prompting imports and rapid factory conversions, including the creation of the State Armament Factory.
 By mid-December, Hungary had a 100,000–110,000-strong army.

 In October, Hungary encouraged hussars stationed abroad to return.
 A number of them deserted Austrian service and returned in small groups, often pursued.
 Units like the Nádor and Coburg Hussars suffered heavy losses but rejoined the fight, symbolizing national loyalty.
 Desertions continued into 1849.

-Operations on the Main Theater of War
+Operations in the main theater of war

 On September 11, Ban of Croatia Josip Jelačić invaded Hungary with 50,000 troops.
 Hungarian forces, led by General János Móga, initially retreated north to Székesfehérvár but repelled Jelačić at the Battle of Pákozd on September 29.